utlib/discover-archives/README.md

-# discover-archives
+# Discover Archives
-Discover Archives is a shared portal for exploring archival holdings at the University of Toronto and its federated colleges.
+[Discover Archives](https://discoverarchives.library.utoronto.ca/) is a shared portal for exploring archival holdings at the University of Toronto and its federated colleges.
 Discover Archives currently uses the Access to Memory (AtoM) platform.

+Public documentation for Discover Archives will be moved to Github by February 1, 2024.